kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 However the problem with this approach is that it leaves undiscovered value behind.
 Changing one variable at a single time (COST) leads you into thinking you've reached the optimum, when all you've done in fact is trap yourself at a sub-optimal solution.

+Furthermore, notice that we would have got a completely different outcome had we decided to first change substrate concentration, :math:`S` and then change temperature, :math:`T`.
+We would have likely landed closer to the optimum.
+This is very unsatisfactory: we cannot use methods to optimize our processes that depend on the order of experiments!

 Designed experiments, on the other hand, provide an efficient mechanism to learn about a system, often in fewer runs, and avoid misleading conclusions, such as from the COST approach.
+Designed experiments are always run in random order -- as we will presently see -- and we will get the same result, no matter the order.

 .. _DOE-two-level-factorials: